n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

 --8<-- "_snippets/try-it-out/install-run-n8n.md"

-## Step two: Create a new workflow

-Create a blank workflow:

-1. On the **Workflows** list, select **Add Workflow**.
-2. Rename the workflow to something meaningful, such as **Quickstart**: select the current workflow name, and replace it.
+If you have no workflows, n8n takes you directly to the canvas, so you can start building.
+If you already built a workflow, n8n takes you to the **Workflows** list.
+Select **Add workflow** to create a new workflow for this tutorial.

-## Step three: Add a trigger node
+## Step two: Add a trigger node

 n8n provides two ways to start a workflow: